AdityaCoppisetti/robotic-arm/journal.md

-see my plans with this robotic arm is to make it 3d print stuff. i want to add a raspberry pi running ros2 and MoveIt 2. when we upload our file into our 3d printer it creates it into g code which our robotic arm can read and thus it will give the microcontroller where to move and then the microcontroller will tell the stepper motor drives the required data. im adding a raspberry pi because i can run ros2 and moveIt 2 on it and it has the capabilites to extract the g code plus ill be able to add a screen and knobs for more functionality
+see my plans with this robotic arm is to make it 3d print stuff. i want to add a raspberry pi running ros2 and MoveIt 2. when we upload our file into our 3d printer it creates it into g code which our robotic arm can read and thus it will give the microcontroller where to move and then the microcontroller will tell the stepper motor drives the required data. im adding a raspberry pi because i can run ros2 and moveIt 2 on it and it has the capabilites to extract the g code plus ill be able to add a screen and knobs for more functionality.

+if i have the time to add all of this i will otherwise the raspberry pi along with the extruding part will be part 2 of this project and probably in a different github repo

 lets do all of this in a day , today is august 16th lets set this as todays task